vortico/flama/.github/CONTRIBUTING.md

 ### Imports ordering

-Isort is used to reorganize the imports:
+Isort is used to reorganize library imports:

 ```commandline
 make isort
 ```

-### Code quality
+### Code quality checking

-Flake8 is used to determine if the code quality is high enough:
+Flake8 is used to determine if the code quality is high enough as required to be accepted:

 ```commandline
 make flake8
 ```

-### Static typing
+### Static type checking

-Flama is completely static typed and it can be checked using mypy:
+Flama is completely static typed.
+To make sure your code fulfils this constraint, you can check it using mypy:

 ```commandline
 make mypy